orbeon/orbeon-forms-doc/xforms/client-side-javascript-api.md

         - If it happened in JavaScript: information of where the error happened (such as the file name and the line number).
         - If if happened on the server: detailed information about where the error happened (such as the invalid XPath expression and the file where that expression is found).

+### Removing event listeners

-To deregister (unsubscribe) your event listener on, say `orbeonLoadedEvent`, you'll need to implement your listener in a named function, say `myListener`:
+To remove your event listener on, say `orbeonLoadedEvent`, you'll need to implement your listener in a named function, say `myListener`:

 ```javascript
 ORBEON.xforms.Events.orbeonLoadedEvent.unsubscribe(myListener);